sahiltyagi4/sahiltyagi4.github.io/index.md

 ## About Me

-> **I will graduate soon and currently surfing the job market for full-time research positions.**
+> **I will graduate soon and currently surfing the job market for full-time positions.**

 Hello!
 I'm Sahil (pronounced as 'saa-hill'), a grad student in the Department of Intelligent Systems Engineering (ISE) at the Luddy School of Informatics, Computing and Engineering of Indiana University Bloomington (IUB).